mchlltt/inquirer-corrections/README.md

 # Inquirer Corrections
 A command-line Node.js tool for collecting JSON data corrections from a user.
 Inquirer is the application's primary dependency.

+*NB*: This tool is not complete.
+It should run and complete some of its tasks, but others will break or simply not work.

 ## Prerequisites
 - Node.js